fsanzeni/fsanzeni.github.io/content/posts/On Institutional Inertia/index.md

 +++
 title = 'On Institutional Inertia' date = 2024-12-11T09:09:00
-summary = "How the piartes of Monkey Island can teach us about organisational inertia, or, why companies do not like change so much." showSummary = true categories = ["Blog",] tags = ["rambling","strategy","change management"]
+summary = "How the pirates of Monkey Island can teach us about organisational inertia, or, why companies do not like change so much." showSummary = true categories = ["Blog",] tags = ["rambling","strategy","change management"]